o365soa/soa/README.md

 ### Active Directory module

 If directory synchronisation is used and the Active Directory module is not installed and you cannot run PowerShell as a local admin, you can skip the installation of the module by using `-SkipAdModule`.
 A machine with the module installed will be needed on the first day of the engagement to collect information about the AD environment.
-The module can be installed on a machine using `-AdModuleOnly` or manually via some other method.
+The module can be installed on a machine using `-AdModuleOnly` or manually via another method.

 ## Azure AD application